coollabsio/documentation-coolify/docs/knowledge-base/server/build-server.md

 ---

 # Build Server
 You could have a build server to build your projects on instead of building them on the server where you host your resources.
+This does not include Docker builds as much as npm build.

 This keeps the load separated, so it does not affect your application's performance.